austinlasseter/Iowa_Liquor/README.md

 What is the optimal range of bottles ordered and price per bottle?
 Which counties in Iowa are the optimal locations to open new stores?

-# Where is our data from?
+# Where are the data from?
 ### Dataset 1: Liquor Sales
 Source: Iowa ABD
 Number of stores: About 1,400